 Site tracking information

-We use independent companies to measure and analyse how people use this site.
-We collate information like the number of pages viewed on the site, the number of visitors, and the common ways of arriving at or leaving the site.
-Doing this enables us to keep our content and navigation fresh and useful.
+Independent companies are used to measure and analyse how people use this site.
+The information collated includes the number of pages viewed on the site, the number of visitors, and the common ways of arriving at or leaving the site.
+This enables judicial communications to ensure the content remains useful.

 This generic, non-personal information is collated using cookies.
-We do not and will not link any information collected with any personal information collected about you on the website.
+No information is linked with any personal information collected about you on the website.